EVORA-project/evora-ontology/models/docs/domain.md

 # Slot: domain (domain)

-_A distinct structural and functional unit within the protein, often capable of independent folding and stability, which contributes to the protein's overall function_
+_A distinct structural and functional unit within the protein, often capable of independent folding and stability, which contributes to the protein's overall function._